james-kibunja/dsc-phase-1-project/README.md

 ## Summary

 This project will give you a valuable opportunity to develop your data science skills using real-world data.
 The end-of-phase projects are a critical part of the program because they give you a chance to bring together all the skills you've learned, apply them to realistic projects for a business stakeholder, practice communication skills, and get feedback to help you improve.
 You've got this!
+The film industry presents significant growth opportunities.
+Microsoft's new movie studio should create diverse films in popular genres, collaborate with established studios, and capitalize on the growing domestic and foreign markets.
+Success will require ongoing research and adaptation to evolving industry dynamics